2005 New York City mayoral election: Campaign

 Tom Ognibene ran on a platform supporting tax cuts, education reform and opposed Mayor Bloomberg's smoking ban.
 He was expected to win the endorsement of the Conservative Party.
 He received 8,100 signatures, 600 more than the necessary 7,500 signatures to appear on the primary ballot.
-However, the Bloomberg campaign challenged many signatures, leaving Ognibene with 5,848 eligible signatures and forcing him off the ballot.
-On August 25, a federal judge refused to allow Ognibene on Republican ballot.
+But the Bloomberg campaign challenged many signatures, leaving Ognibene with 5,848 eligible signatures and forcing him off the ballot.
+On August 25, a federal judge refused to allow Ognibene on the Republican ballot.

 The first television ads were launched in English and Spanish by the Bloomberg campaign on May 18.

 Endorsements

 Ognibene was endorsed by the leaders of the Queens County Republican Committee on February 10.

 Aftermath

-Ognibene challenged the Republican nomination in a hearing on Thursday, August 25, but his challenge was unsuccessful.
+Ognibene challenged the Republican nomination in a hearing on August 25, but his challenge was unsuccessful.